madhavlab/wissap23.madhavlab.com/registration.md

 ## Costs

 The selected candidates shall have to pay the registration fee as per the following rates.
-Please note that this amount **covers** your accommodation, coffee breaks every day, welcome reception and other event-related expenses.
-Other than that, it does **not** include any substantial food provision (i.e., breakfast, lunch or dinner).
+Please note that this amount **covers** lunch and coffee breaks every day, welcome reception, banquet dinner and other event-related expenses.
+Other than that, it does **not** include any substantial food provision (i.e., breakfast or dinner).
 Estimated cost for a standard meal in any of the student halls ranges between INR 60 to INR 75 as per the day-menu.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;margin-left:auto;margin-right:auto;}